-American Academy of Neurology (AAN)

-At the 2019 American Academy of Neurology (AAN) conference, interim data from the STRONG, SPR1NT, and STR1VE clinical trials.
-Results from multiple trials of SMN1 gene-replacement therapy showed promise for single-dose treatment of SMA.
+American Academy of Neurology (AAN).
+At the 2019 AAN conference, interim data from the STRONG, SPR1NT, and STR1VE clinical trials.
+Results from multiple trials of SMN1gene-replacement therapy showed promise for single-dose treatment of SMA.

-- The Phase 1 STRONG study showed motor function improvements in patients with SMA type 2 after a single intrathecal injection of Zolgensma. - In the SPR1NT trial, SMA patients with 2 or 3 copies of the SMN2 gene, who were presymptomatic, showed increased motor function and milestone achievements. - The STR1VE trial continued to show improved results in CHOP-INTEND scores, and 13 of the 15 infants had reached 13.6 months of age without the need for permanent ventilation.
+- The Phase 1 STRONG study showed motor function improvements in patients with SMA type 2 after a single intrathecal injection of Zolgensma. - In the SPR1NT trial, SMA patients with 2 or 3 copies of the SMN2 gene, who were pre-symptomatic, showed increased motor function and milestone achievements. - The STR1VE trial continued to show improved results in CHOP-INTEND scores, and 13 of the 15 infants had reached 13.6 months of age without the need for permanent ventilation.

-Spinal Muscular Atrophy Newborn Screening Multidisciplinary Working Group
+SMA Newborn Screening Multidisciplinary Working Group

 A working group comprised of 15 SMA experts of clinicians and geneticists convened to develop treatment guidelines for infants who test positive during the newborn screening process (Glascock 2018).
 The guidelines are based on the knowledge that disease severity is directly correlated with the underlying genetic alteration that promotes SMA.

-NOTE: This treatment algorithm was published prior to the approval of onasemnogene abeparvovec.
+NOTE: This treatment algorithm was published prior to the approval of Zolgensma.

-- The recommendation is that all infants with confirmed SMA type 1 or 2 (the most common and severe forms of the disease) who have only two or three copies of the SMN2 gene should receive immediate treatment with an SMN up-regulating therapy (n=13).
-For those infants in which immediate treatment is not recommended, guidelines were developed that outline the timing and appropriate screens and tests to be used to determine the timing of treatment initiation. - All infants with confirmed SMA type 1 or 2 (the most common and severe forms of the disease) who have only two or three copies of the SMN2 gene should receive immediate treatment with an SMN up-regulating therapy.

-- SMA Types 2 or 3 with three or fewer copies of the SMN2 treatment with a disease modifying gene: immediate treatment with a disease modifying therapy and referral to both a neuromuscular specialist and a geneticist is recommended; for those with only one copy of SMN2 who are symptomatic at birth, the attending physician should determine whether the patient and family would benefit from treatment. - Patients with four copies of SMN2 should be screened periodically for symptoms and referred to a geneticist to determine the exact number of SMN2 copies, however immediate therapy is not recommended. - For those infants in which immediate treatment is not recommended, guidelines were developed that outline the timing and appropriate screens and tests to be used to determine the timing of treatment initiation.
+- The recommendation is that all infants with confirmed SMA type 1 or 2 (the most common and severe forms of the disease) who have only 2 or 3 copies of the SMN2 gene should receive immediate treatment with an SMN up-regulating therapy (n=13).
+For those infants in which immediate treatment is not recommended, guidelines were developed that outline the timing and appropriate screens and tests to be used to determine the timing of treatment initiation. - All infants with confirmed SMA type 1 or 2 (the most common and severe forms of the disease) who have only two or three copies of the SMN2 gene should receive immediate treatment with an SMN up-regulating therapy. - SMA Types 2 or 3 with 3 or fewer copies of the SMN2 treatment with a disease modifying gene: immediate treatment with a disease modifying therapy and referral to both a neuromuscular specialist and a geneticist is recommended; for those with only one copy of SMN2 who are symptomatic at birth, the attending physician should determine whether the patient and family would benefit from treatment. - Patients with four copies of SMN2 should be screened periodically for symptoms and referred to a geneticist to determine the exact number of SMN2 copies, however immediate therapy is not recommended. - For those infants in which immediate treatment is not recommended, guidelines were developed that outline the timing and appropriate screens and tests to be used to determine the timing of treatment initiation.

-In 2020, the Working Group updated recommendations that infants diagnosed with SMA via newborn screening with four SMN2 gene copies should receive immediate treatment.
-Also, patients with five (or more) SMN2 gene copies should be observed and screened for symptoms (Glascock 2020)
+In 2020, the Working Group updated recommendations that infants diagnosed with SMA via newborn screening with 4 SMN2 gene copies should receive immediate treatment.
+Also, patients with 5 (or more) SMN2 gene copies should be observed and screened for symptoms (Glascock 2020).
+The working group acknowledged that current laboratory assays designed to detect SMN2 copy number often have difficulty distinguishing high copy numbers of SMN2 and that many laboratories report results as 4 or more SMN2 copies, being unable to provide an exact number.
+As a result, follow-up with a laboratory able to distinguish exact SMN2 copy number is recommended.

-2020 European Neuromuscular Expert Ad-Hoc Consensus Statement on Gene Replacement Therapy for Spinal Muscular Atrophy (Kirschner J, 2020)
+2020 European Neuromuscular Expert Ad-Hoc Consensus Statement on Gene Replacement Therapy for SMA (Kirschner J, 2020)